Pranesh1221/JavaScript-Coding-Practice/README.md

 <details><summary><b>Answer<b></summary>

-_Answer:_ A general solution for any number of parameters
+A general solution for any number of parameters

 ```javascript
 "use strict";